davewalker5/RC2014/Programs/Charles/README.md

 being done, so the integrated chirp may differ in duration from the standalone example.
 No interrupt handler is required.

+The grumble uses the prototype's 25 percent pulse width, attack and release, and 2400-to-1000 frequency sweep in steps of 100.
+It advances every second sound-service call for a slower growl.
+Line 9616 controls this spacing.
+Both effects share voice 1, with the waveform and envelope restored each time an effect starts.
+A new mood sound replaces the previous effect.

 The terminal version releases sound before `INPUT`, allowing its fade to finish while waiting for an answer; an unfinished chirp can therefore be shortened by a prompt.
 Periodic chirps count animation frames, not time spent